 If we can offer you access prior to entry to fit your floor coverings, you will be required to sign an Indemnity Form and to put insurance in place to cover any damage to the property that may occur.
 We will require a letter from your solicitor to confirm that insurance cover is in place before any access is agreed to or given.
 The property will be inspected, in the presence of your contractor and our Site Manager, before and after fitting to confirm that no damage has been done.
 Your contractor will be required to undergo a Site Induction prior to being allowed on to site and to work within our Health & Safety and Site Rules and the fitting must be completed during our normal Site working hours (Mon - Wed 8.00am-4.30pm, Thurs 8.00am-4.15pm & Fri 8.00am-3.30pm).
 Access only will be given; no keys will be made available to you, or your contractor.

-If you decide to arrange your floor covering, you will be required to satisfy yourself that the choice of flooring you have made will give the internal doors suitable clearance as Mactaggart & Mickel will not make adjustments to the doors for you.
+If you decide to arrange your floor coverings, you will be required to satisfy yourself that the choice of flooring you have made will give the internal doors suitable clearance as Mactaggart & Mickel will not make adjustments to the doors for you.

 Unfortunately, we are unable to accommodate a request for your own ceramic floor tiling, laminate, wood, LVT etc. to be fitted prior to entry.
 Ceramic floor tiling from our on-site range and fitted by our own tiler during the course of your Customer Choice fit out is possible as these items can be programmed into the work schedule of the development.